Chaitanya-Panicker/coffee-shop-sales-analysis/data-dictionary.md

 ## Key Data Fields & Business Terms

+This file contains the data fields used along with their business definitions.
+It explains the meaning, purpose, and context of each field so that anyone can have a clear understanding before analysis.

+---

 **Day Name**
   The day of the week when the transaction took place (e.g., Monday, Tuesday).